 Fortunately, government regulations are on the side of smart consumers.
-By applying what you know about surety bonds in the real estate industry, you can find your dream home and know your assets are secure.
+By learning what a surety bond is and applying the knowledge to the real estate industry, you can find your dream home and know your assets are secure.

 An Overview of Surety Bonds

 In many industries, government agencies help protect consumers by mandating the purchase of surety bonds by certain professionals – namely, those who have access to others’ finances and property.
 A surety bond provides consumers with compensation in case of a professional’s misconduct.

 For example, to keep his or her license, a building contractor must purchase a surety bond.
 This provides consumers with protection in case the contractor should skip town with their cash or otherwise fail to meet professional guidelines.
 If the contractor doesn’t make good on promises, then their surety bond company will help rectify matters for customers.

 Similarly, brokers and others in the financial industry are required to buy protective surety bonds in order to remain licensed.